sschaefer/visiweave/README.md

 out call graph point, with links to out calls from a function.
 Example: the same, except in calls.
 Example: a node represents a file system directory, with links to nodes representing files in that directory.
-Example: A node represents a configuratio file, with links representing objects mentioned in that configuration (e.g., hosts).
+Example: A node represents a configuration file, with links representing objects mentioned in that configuration (e.g., hosts).
-Example: a node represents the configuration of a host, with one link taking you to the hardware configuration (possibly represented hiearachically), another link taking you to the set of configuration files.
+Example: a node represents the configuration of a host, with one link taking you to the hardware configuration (possibly represented hierarchically), another link taking you to the set of configuration files.
 Example: a node represents a subnet, with links to the hosts on that subnet.